Argostoli Greece Travel Guide

 Local festivals, known as "panigyria," are common throughout the summer months in various villages.
 Check local announcements or ask at your accommodation for nearby events to experience authentic Kefalonian hospitality.

 Makris Gialos and Platis Gialos beaches in Lassi feature organized sections with sunbeds, umbrellas, and lively beach bars where you can relax by the sea with refreshments and music.
-Many hotels in Argostoli and Lassi also have inviting swimming pools.
+Many hotels in Argostoli and Lassi additionally have inviting swimming pools.

 Argostoli offers a relaxed yet engaging nightlife, catering to various tastes, from quiet drinks to lively music.

 The Argostoli Central Market, near the harbor, is a daily market (closed Sundays) for fresh produce, local fish, cheeses, olives, and regional goods.
-It has a glimpse into local daily life and is perfect for self-caterers.
+It has a glimpse into local daily life and is great for self-caterers.

 Look for shops selling authentic handmade items, including ceramics, olive wood carvings, and woven goods.
 These make meaningful souvenirs and support local artisans.